alexandru-dinu/mnist-svm/README.md

-# MNIST classification using SVM
+# Classification tests using SVM